openUC2/openUC2_SOOP/README.md

      - **Password**: 12345678
    - This can be done via a mobile hotspot or the included Wi-Fi adapter.
 Replace `localhost` with the device's IP address when accessing remotely, for example: `https://192.168.1.102/docs`.

+**ATTENTION**: The external Hardrives Name must not contain any empty spaces!!!

 #### Quick Start Guide
 To get the microscope running for the first time: